 Float Alaska takes the headache out of Do-It-Yourself.
 We rent expedition quality rafting and wilderness camping equipment.
 We guide you through early planning and coordinate all logistics with our partners Papa Bear and KWA.
 We operate in Bethel Alaska with access to the Bristol Bay and Kuskokwim River areas.

-We float 9 rivers with multiple branches providing you with 14 options.
-Our rivers are non whitewater and range from easy floating to more challenging advanced options.
+We float 9 rivers with multiple branches providing you with many options.
+Our rivers range from non whitewater with easy floating to more challenging options for advanced rowers.
 The value and flexibility of a DIY trip are unsurpassed.
-While lodges and guide operations have some benefits our trips are filled with the reward and satisfaction only achieved on your own.
+While lodges and guide operations have some benefits our trips are filled with the reward and satisfaction only achieved by floating a river drainage from top to bottom on your own.

 Build your group find your river and float for 5-12+ days surrounded by magnificent Alaska scenery.
 Experience incredible fishing for 5 species of salmon, leopard rainbow trout, dolly varden, arctic char grayling, lake trout and sheefish while floating through 40-140 miles of pure heaven.
 With our 30 years of experience on these rivers and your goals in mind we will fully prepare you for your wilderness adventure.